 Do engineers know everything?
 Certainly not!
 Not even close.
 Engineers know a lot, but there’s just too much knowledge for an engineer to know everything.

 Young engineers who think they know everything

 It’s the same concept in engineering.
 When you operate in a small university bubble, you can’t grasp how wide and deep engineering fields are.
 Because a school’s curriculum sets you on a single narrow path.

 How much do I know as an engineer?

 When I was a young engineer though, I also thought I knew everything.
 I always figured once I graduated, I’d hit the ground running in any job.
 Because what was my entire grueling education for then?!

 Boy, was I wrong.

 There’s a reason why engineering work experience trumps formal education.
-Engineering education doesn’t prepare you at all for the workforce.
+Engineering education doesn’t prepare you for the workforce.